covalenthq/refiner/README.md

 ## <span id="rudder_scripts">Scripts</span>

-In order to run `rudder` docker compose as a service unit.
+In order to run the Refiner docker compose services as a service unit.
 The example service unit file in [docs](./docs/rudder-compose.service) should suffice.
 After adding the env vars in their respective fields in the service unit file, enable the service and start it.

 ```bash
 sudo systemctl enable rudder-compose.service